-Under a county program, a fuel inspector may test motor fuel quality for octane level, sediment, and water in the fuel.
-The bill prohibits a fuel inspector from charging any inspection or registration fees to perform motor fuel quality testing.2
+As indicated above, unless a statewide motor fuel quality testing program is established by the Director and is funded and implemented by the Department of Agriculture, a county auditor may implement a motor fuel quality testing program in the auditor's county.
+Under the program, a fuel inspector may test motor fuel quality for octane level, sediment, and water in the fuel.
+The bill prohibits a fuel inspector from charging any inspection or registration fees to perform motor fuel quality testing.